awslabs/aws-athena-query-federation/athena-example/README.md

 #### Step 3: Install Development Tools (Pre-Requisites)

-This step may be optional if you are working on a development machine that already has Apache Maven, the AWS CLI, and the AWS SAM build tool for Serverless Applications.
+1. This step may be optional if you are working on a development machine that already has Apache Maven, the AWS CLI, and the AWS SAM build tool for Serverless Applications.
 If not, you can run  the `./tools/prepare_dev_env.sh` script in the root of the github project you checked out.
+2. To ensure your terminal can see the new tools we installed run `source ~/.profile` or open a fresh terminal.

 Now run `mvn clean install` from the athena-federation-sdk directory within the github project you checked out earlier.